 We also wanted to gauge how students who had engaged fully with this process performed on the module.
 The Moodle logs were analysed and it was determined that 10% of students had looked at all of the pre-lecture notes for each of the lectures where they were made available, this cohort of students are refered to the noteviewers in this section.
-Further analysis on how the noteviewers performed in their CA component of the module was carried out.
+Further analysis on how the note viewers performed in their CA component of the module was carried out.
 The CA component was worth 30% of the module mark with the remaining 70% going for a final written exam.
 It was observed that the noteviewers had passed the CA component with the exception of one student.
-The highest CA mark among these students was 83%, which was in fact the highest mark of any student in the module for their CA. The average mark among these students for the CA component was 61% with a median of 64%.
-The average mark for the CA component for the entire class was 43% with a median of 46%.
+The highest CA mark among these students was 83%, which was in fact the highest mark of any student in the module for their CA. The average mark among these students for the CA component for the entire class was 43% with a median of 46%.

-We then analysed how the noteviewers performed in the end of year exam.
+We then analysed how the note viewers performed in the end of year exam.
 The lowest mark obtained was 37% and in total 13% of these students failed the written exam component.
 The highest mark obtained by one of these students was 71%.
 Of these students the end of year average mark was 58% and the median was 53%.
 In terms of the overall class the average written exam mark was 50% and the median was 53%.

 In terms of the overall module mark these students had an average of 59% with a median of 54%.
 This compares with the overall class average of 51% and a median of 52%.
-These findings are shown in Figure 5.
+These findings are shown in Fig. 4.5.

-Fig.5: An analysis of how students who engaged fully with the pilot performed in relation to the rest of the class.
+Fig 4.5: An analysis of how students who engaged fully with the pilot performed in relation to the rest of the class.